News

 Slitting is a process in which a roll of material is cut into narrower rolls or strips.
 The potential workpieces are noticeably thin measuring only at 0.001 up to 0.215 inch.
 These can also be machined in the form of sheets or rolls.

 It is often used in the manufacturing of paper, metal, plastic, and textile products.
 Slitting can be performed using a variety of different types of machines, including rotary metal slitting machines, which use a rotating blade to cut the material, and razor metal slitting machines, which use a series of very thin, sharp blades to cut the material.
+The width and number of strips produced during the slitting process can be adjusted by changing the size and number of cutting blades used.
+Slitting is often used as a finishing step in the production of many types of products, such as adhesive tapes, labels, and packaging materials.

 What does the Metal Slitting Machine consist of?